MP Estate Planning UK

 Protecting Family Wealth

-One of the primary reasons to minimize inheritance tax is to protect your family’s wealth.
-Inheritance tax can erode the value of your estate, potentially forcing your heirs to sell assets to pay the tax bill.
-By reducing your inheritance tax liability, you can help preserve the assets you’ve worked hard to accumulate.
+One of the primary reasons to minimise inheritance tax is to protect your family’s wealth.
+IHT can erode the value of your estate, potentially forcing your heirs to sell assets — including the family home — just to pay the tax bill.
+Between 40,000 and 70,000 homes are sold in the UK every year to fund care fees alone, and IHT adds another layer of pressure on top of that.

 Maintaining Financial Legacy